MickGyver/vscode-amiga-blitzbasic/README.md

 # Amiga Blitz Basic 2 Language Support - Javascript Native Edition

 This extension adds language support for the Amiga version of Blitz Basic 2 (and Amiblitz).
 The extension is in alpha state so syntax highlighting is still limited.
+Big thanks to Youen Chéné who has made a lot of improvements to this extension!

 ## TL;DR